srina1h/perses/kitten/scripts/javascript/README_SEED_VALIDATION.md

 ## Solution

-The new seed validation feature (`--validate-seeds-on-all-engines`) validates each seed against all configured engines before adding it to the fuzzing pool.
+The seed validation feature is now **enabled by default** and validates each seed against all configured engines before adding it to the fuzzing pool.
 A seed is only included if:

 1. It can be parsed successfully
 2. It runs successfully on all engines (exit code 0)